 I prefer to use the dissolvable fillers (eg HA fillers like restylane) for enhancing cheek bones to make them fuller and more defined, to fill in the nasolabial fold, to enhance brow and volumize hollow upper lids and fill in hollows under the eyes (tear trough) that contribute to dark circles.

-It is important to understand the difference between Botox, a muscle relaxer, and Juvederm, Restylane, Collagen, etc. which are fillers.
+It is important to understand the difference between Toxin, a muscle relaxer, and Juvederm, Restylane, Collagen, etc. which are fillers.
 The easiest way to visualize the difference is to think of a crease as a valley between two mountains.
-Botox prevents the mountains from being pushed together, and fillers fill in the valley.
+Toxin prevents the mountains from being pushed together, and fillers fill in the valley.

 In summary, as we get older, our creases also age.
 They become deeper and deeper, even when we are not frowning, squinting, or using facial muscles.

-If creases are only apparent when we squint, only Botox is needed.
+If creases are only apparent when we squint, only Toxin is needed.
 If creases are visible at rest, and not made worse by squinting, then fillers are necessary.

-If creases are present at rest, and get worse with facial expressions, then Botox AND Fillers will be necessary.
+If creases are present at rest, and get worse with facial expressions, then Toxin AND Fillers will be necessary.